AUHack-2024/DataProcessing/README.md

+# Accelerated image processing using JAX for surveillance camera assistance

 The rise of artificial intelligence in security and surveillance has led to an increased demand for high-performance image processing systems.
 Surveillance cameras, especially in areas with high traffic like airports, shopping malls, and public transit stations, require rapid and efficient processing of video feeds to assist with monitoring.
 Here, the use of JAX, a high-performance numerical computing library developed by Google, emerges as a game-changer.
 Leveraging JAX for image processing in surveillance applications enables faster computations, which is really needed when talking about multiple video feeds processed in real-time.